-We hear often that people believe that the government will help, and this is true.
-However, there are a few things that must align for you to get government assistance.
+We often hear that people believe that the government will help, which is true.
+However, a few things must align for you to get government assistance.

 1 – The president of the United States must declare the flooding event a state of emergency.
 If this doesn’t happen, then there won’t be assistance.

-2 – The average amount of assistance that homeowners get after a flood, when they do not have flood coverage, is $5,000.
+2 – Homeowners’ average amount of assistance after a flood, when they do not have flood coverage, is $5,000.
 The average cost of damage to one’s property after a flood is $38,000+.
 That $5K you get from the government?
-It comes in the form of a loan and you will need to pay it back.
-Are you willing to gamble away your financial future by forgoing flood insurance coverage?
+It comes as a loan, and you will need to pay it back.
+Are you willing to gamble on your financial future by forgoing flood insurance coverage?

 One more note on these low-risk flood zone maps.
-Many of these maps are over 40-years old.
-If the area has been developed, then there is likely more concrete, creating a barrier for land that previously, might have absorbed the massive downpour.
+Many of these maps are over 40 years old.
+If the area has been developed, there is likely more concrete, creating a barrier for land that previously might have absorbed the massive downpour.

-FEMA flood zone maps often take years to go into effect after the terrain was studied, this gives the impression that the area is “more up to date” then it really is.
+FEMA flood zone maps often take years to go into effect after the terrain was studied; this gives the impression that the area is “more up to date” than it is.

 The average cost for Michigan flood insurance in these Low-risk areas is $595 per year.

 FEMA’s National Flood Insurance Program (NFIP) and all federally backed lenders rely on these Michigan flood insurance maps to assess risk, set premiums, and determine who is required to purchase flood insurance.
-Bad information about an areas flood risk can leave property owners under or uninsured.
+Bad information about an area’s flood risk can leave property owners under or uninsured.

 How much is flood insurance in Michigan?

-There are many options available in Michigan regarding flood insurance, but they basically fall into two main categories.
+There are many options available in Michigan regarding flood insurance, but they fall into two main categories.

-The government option (the NFIP also called FEMA)
+The government option (the NFIP, also called FEMA)